Creating a compelling offer is not easy. But with a proven framework, the process becomes much simpler.

-Once our offer has clear functional and technical benefits, we add the final type.
-These are the emotional benefits.
+Once your offer has clear functional and technical benefits, it’s time to add the final type.
+These are the emotional product benefits.

-They are the most powerful because people buy the transformation you can help them make.
+They are also the most powerful because people buy the transformation you can help them make.

 At some point, we’ve all seen or heard emotional benefits in an ad or presentation.

 Live the kind of life everyone dreams of living.